GSG-CA/db-testing-ws/README.md

    This workshop is based on the [pg-workshop](https://github.com/ali-7/pg-workshop) we've just completed.
 That's why we assume that you've already set up your local database.
-Create `config.env` and copy the database url from [pg-workshop](https://github.com/ali-7/pg-workshop) in it.
+Create `.env` and copy the database url from [pg-workshop](https://github.com/ali-7/pg-workshop) in it.

-* Now we have to set up a test database and add its url to `config.env`.
+* Now we have to set up a test database and add its url to `.env`.

   _Follow these steps if you have doubts how to set up a database:_